 Sanpoil-style Syn-sedimentary Deformation

 Mud squirts.
-Mobilized lacustrine muds are dragged upward into an overriding sand bed deposited by a Missoula flood entering Glacial Lake Columbia.
-The "T-shaped mud squirts" formed as a result of soupy (saturated) lake bottom muck being disturbed by a density current.
-So the geologic setting is a fast-moving, sediment-laden flood entering Glacial Lake Columbia from the east.
-The sand is carried at the base of the flow and along the lake bottom.
-Mud squirt formation involves rapid, top-down loading (sedimentation) and viscous drag by the flowing sand.
+Mobilized lacustrine muds are dragged upward into an overriding sand bed deposited during a Missoula flood.
+The "T-shaped mud squirts" formed as a result of soupy (saturated) lake bottom muck being disturbed by sand carried at the base of the flow, essentially plowing its way along the lake bottom.
+Mud squirt formation involves rapid deposition and loading during flooding and viscous drag by the bottom-hugging current.
+The added water column is doing the loading, not really the sediment.
 The sticky, clayey, ductile material doesn't just erode or disaggregate like granular material might.
-It hangs together and deforms plastically as the sand loads and flows.
-Most of the so-called mud squirts are not injection structures (not clastic dikes).
+It hangs together in laths that quickly deform ductily in response to the flow.
+Mud squirts are not injection structures (not clastic dikes).
 They are fundamentally different than the sheeted sand-silt-gravel injection dikes found in the Touchet Beds to the south.
-Rather, they are slender, ascending flame structures that alternate with bulbous, sagging load casts.
+Rather, they are slender, three dimensional bulbs that appear as ascending flame structures in 2D and often alternate with sagging load casts of sand.
 Close observation will confirm minimal amount of crosscutting is taking place.
-Twists and turns taken by the flame structures conform with swirls in the sand that surrounds them.
+Twists and turns taken by the flame structures largely conform with swirls in the sand that surrounds them.
 Termination occurs at their t-shaped tips.
-T-shaped portions are parallel with bedding in the sand.
-So terms like "squirts" or "dikes" aren't quite right.
-"Flame structures" probably is, especially because of their paired occurrence with load casts.
+T-shaped portions are often parallel with bedding in the sand.

 The Sanpoil Valley is an arm of Lake Roosevelt located upstream of Grand Coulee.
 Shoreline bluffs expose Glacial Lake Columbia varves, Missoula flood deposits, and younger outwash gravels between Keller, WA and the Keller Ferry dock (free ferry across the Columbia run by WSDOT).